kitten-science/kitten-scientists/docs/current/docs/development/development.md

 ## Introduction

 The script is written in [TypeScript](https://www.typescriptlang.org/).
 The JS userscript itself is not intended to be edited.
-Changes need to be made in the [userscript source code](https://github.com/kitten-science/kitten-scientists/tree/main/packages/kitten-scientists/source) and then be compiled into the actual userscript.
+Changes need to be made in the [userscript source code](https://github.com/kitten-science/kitten-scientists/tree/main/source) and then be compiled into the actual userscript.

-The project is set up to be used with [Visual Studio Code](https://code.visualstudio.com/).
-While other editors will work fine, some integrations have been prepared to make the development process easier.

 ## Prerequisites

 The development environment is expected to be a POSIX-compliant system.
 On Windows, WSL will do fine.

 You will need [NodeJS](https://nodejs.org/) to be able to work with the project.
-The project uses [yarn](https://yarnpkg.com/) as a package and project manager, which is usually integrated with recent NodeJS versions.
+The project uses [yarn](https://yarnpkg.com/) as a package manager, which is usually integrated with recent NodeJS versions.

 Additionally, you will need to have [Docker](https://www.docker.com/) available, to use the container-based Kittens Game development server.
+Other container runtimes work just as well.

 ## General Development